The best bars, restaurants, and cultural venues to enjoy rooftop views of Newcastle this summer.

 High Level Bridge Newcastle

-Live music venue Sage Gateshead hosts over 400 concerts every year across a mix of genres, not to mention numerous other events and conferences.
+Live music venue The Glasshouse (formerly Sage Gateshead) hosts over 400 concerts every year across a mix of genres, not to mention numerous other events and conferences.
 Its curved glass roof – consisting of 3000 stainless steel panels and 250 panels of flat glass – is a structural masterpiece, and from inside the building you can gaze at Newcastle’s skyline across the water, come day or night.

 Sage Gateshead views across the Tyne